darim92/rust-web/README.md

 # Simple Webservice written in Rust with Rocket

-Simple Webservice written in Rust using rocket.rs with optimized docker image.
+Simple Webservice written in Rust using rocket.rs + optimized Dockerfile.